UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/python_and_anaconda/python/index.md

 # Python Modules
 ## Overview

 Different versions of Python are available on HPC both as system modules as well as system software on each compute node.
-Python 2 is available but is no longer supported by the Python Foundation, so we recommend you use Python 3.
-Python version 3 requires the ```python3``` command or ```pip3 list``` to differentiate.
-It is very different from Python version 2, so do not assume that Python 3 will work for you or that all older modules will work with version 3.

 ## Installation and Package Policy

 We maintain a two tiered approach to Python packages:

 * Tier 1: We install the basic Python packages that are required by most users (these are mostly libraries rather than packages, such as numpy and scipy).
 This is done for the versions of Python that we install as modules.
-Adding some packages might force an upgrade of numpy for example, which might break a user's environment that was dependent on the prior version.

-* Tier 2: For packages that we do not provide we STRONGLY recommend the use of virtualenv, which is detailed below and provides a custom and easy to use personal Python environment.
+* Tier 2: For packages that we do not provide, or updates to the versions we do, we STRONGLY recommend the use of virtual environments, which is detailed below and provides a custom and easy to use personal Python environment.

 ## Available Python Versions